yanaki/sample-chrome-telnet/README.md

 This sample shows how to develop a to-do hybrid mobile app using Google Chrome APIs in Telerik AppBuilder.
 You can clone this sample in Telerik AppBuilder, explore and modify the code, and build and run it on Android or iOS devices.

-This sample lets you create, edit, complete, and remove tasks, export them to Google Drive and set alarms for your tasks.
-You can filter the list of currently shown task by their status.
+This sample demonstrates how to use the Socket API to connect as a TCP client to aardmud.org on port 4000

 ## Telerik AppBuilder and Chrome APIs